Bareflank/hypervisor/bfdrivers/src/arch/linux/README.md

 ## Compilation Instructions

-To compile the bareflank hypevisor on Linux, first ensure that bareflank's main source code has been compiled.
-To do this, you must first have a cross compiler setup.
-The following instructions assume that you are using Ubuntu.
+Supported Linux distributions are:
+- Ubuntu 12.04, 14.04, 15.04, 15.10
+- Debian Jessie
+- Fedora 22, 23

+To compile bareflank, first start by downloading the repo, and running the setup-\<platform\>.sh script, which creates the cross compiler and sysroot that will be used later.

 ```
 cd ~/